Leones de León

-The Leones de León are a professional baseball team competing in the Nicaragua Professional Baseball League (LPBN).
+The Leones de León are a professional baseball team competing in the Nicaragua Professional Baseball League (APBN).
 Their home games are played at Estadio Rigoberto López Pérez in León, Nicaragua.
 Their biggest rival is Indios del Bóer, which are based in the capital of Managua.

 Leones also fields a team in Nicaragua's summer league, the Germán Pomares Ordóñez First Division, representing the department of the same name, albeit with different colors (blue and red) and management from the professional team.
 The team is historically the most successful in the first division.